Effects of Geopolitical Strain on Global Pharmaceutical Supply Chain Design and Drug Shortages: Case study

 Several recent events have increased geopolitical strain, e.g., the export bans implemented during the COVID-19 pandemic and the Ukraine-Russia war.
 This work studies the effects of such restrictions on supply chain design and drug shortages.

-Our results surprisingly suggest that in the short-term, export bans may reduce shortages in the country imposing the ban and could reduce shortages in multiple countries.
-A moderate risk of export bans may provide sufficient stress on the system to improve resilience.
-Different export ban risks may produce different supply chains, increasing the supply chain's expected costs even when the shortage cost is reduced.
-Companies may not be planning for geopolitical strain; our findings indicate that the designed supply chain under misspecified export ban risk underperforms when there are high risks of export bans.
+Our results surprisingly suggest that export ban risks may provide sufficient stress on the system to improve resilience.
+In the short-term, export bans may reduce shortages in the country imposing the ban and could reduce shortages globally.
+Different export ban risks may produce different supply chain configurations.
+Companies may not be planning for geopolitical strain; our findings indicate that the designed supply chain under misspecified export ban risk underperforms when there are risks of export bans.
+Even planning for the expected values of export bans is worthwhile, though, in high-risk settings, the use of the full distribution would further reduce shortages.
 This highlights a need for companies to evaluate risk levels during planning.

-Our study includes bilateral alliances with a country of interest to investigate their potential to mitigate geopolitical strain.
-These alliances show minor improvements in the company's economic performance and shortages in expectation.
-Under high-risk conditions, it produces changes in location decisions.
-Given the current long and global supply chain structures, it is possible that unconsidered multi-country alliances may be more effective.

 Pharmaceutical companies are for-profit organizations.
-In search of efficient operations, e.g., reducing costs, they can make decisions that produce inequities between markets.
+In search of efficient operations, e.g., improving profits, they can make decisions that produce inequities between markets.
 In our results, LICs and LMICs have high drug shortages in all geopolitical risk cases considered, in contrast to HICs and UMICs, whose shortages are relatively low.
-We show that with pricing policies, access to drugs in LICs and LMICs could be substantially improved.
-There are also side effects leading to improved shortages for HICs and UMICs.
+We show that with pricing policies, access to drugs in LMICs and LICs could be substantially improved.
+There are also some minor negative side effects on HICs and UMICs shortages.

 We evaluate the policy of back-shoring manufacturing activities to the US.
-We find that this strategy is not optimal, but it does not have substantial negative effects.
+We find that this strategy is not optimal nor does it improve drug shortages over planning for export bans, but it does not have substantial negative effects.
 Government incentives could be used to make back-shoring economically attractive for companies.
-The redundancy of a domestic manufacturing plant for low-risk case decreases domestic US shortages to 0.3\%, essentially equivalent effect as high-risk geopolitical risk.
 The US plant is used as a backup rather than primary plant because of its high production costs.

+Our study includes bilateral alliances between countries to investigate their potential to mitigate geopolitical strain.
+These alliances show only minor improvements in the company's economic performance and shortages in expectation.
+It may produce changes in location decisions.
+Given the current long and global supply chain structures, it is possible that unconsidered multi-country alliances may be more effective.